mikaelpoli/mikaelpoli/README.md

 <img align="right" img src="https://media.giphy.com/media/2ysV96T6g03aIXKWJ2/giphy.gif" width=200>

 ### Hey!
 I'm Mikael—a licensed psychologist currently pursuing a master's degree in data science.
-Not gonna lie, it's not always smooth sailing coming from the social-behavioral side of STEM, but hey, nothing some elbow grease and a few emotional support TV shows can't fix.
+It's not always smooth sailing coming from the social-behavioral side of STEM, but hey, nothing some elbow grease and a few emotional support TV shows can't fix.
 I'm probably in the middle of a Flight of the Conchords rewatch as we speak.

 <br>
 <p align="center">